 - i.
 These directions are the IFSCA OTC Derivatives Directions (or OTDE). - ii.
 These directions set out the requirements for undertaking OTC derivatives (OTC) in IFSC and clearing and reporting of such derivatives. - iii.
-The term "derivative" used in the rest of this document shall mean OTC derivatives in foreign exchange, Interest rate and Credit specified in Annex 2 and shall include such derivatives denominated in INR but settled in FCY.
+The term "derivative" used in the rest of this document shall mean OTC derivatives in foreign exchange, interest rate, credit and Offshore Derivative Instruments (ODIs)15 specified in Annex 2 and shall include such derivatives denominated in INR but settled in FCY.

 - i.
 "Booked in IFSC" means the entry of the derivatives contract on the books of a person -: - (a) who is a party to the uncleared derivatives contract; and - (b) whose place of business for which the book relates to is in IFSC - ii.
 'Initial margin' means the collateral collected by a counterparty to cover its current and potential future exposure in the interval between the last collection of margin and the liquidation of positions or hedging of market risk following a default of the other counterparty - iii.
 "Professional client" means a client who possesses the experience, knowledge, and expertise to make his own decisions about undertaking a derivative and properly assess the risk of such derivative and includes a client classified as a "deemed professional client". - iv.
 "Deemed professional client" means the clients listed in Annex 1 - v.
 "Retail client" means a client that is not a professional client. - vi.
 "Counterparties" means clients who would otherwise be classified as "professional clients" but who are dealing with the market makers on a principal-to-principal basis. - vii.
 "Recognised credit rating agency" shall mean the following rating agencies and include their subsidiary rating agencies in various jurisdictions: - a.
 Moody's - b.
 Fitch - c.
-S & P Global ratings - viii.
-'Variation margin' means the collateral collected by a counterparty to reflect the results of the daily marking-to-market or marking-to-model of outstanding contracts.
+S & P Global ratings